coverclock/com-diag-codex/README.md

 is that it will be cracked.

-Empirical evidence suggests that regardless of what the OpenSSL documentation may suggest, both unidirectional streams of the full-duplex connection must be empty of application data for the renegotiation to succeed.
+Empirical evidence suggests that regardless of what the OpenSSL documentation may suggest, both unidirectional byte streams of the full-duplex connection must be empty of application data for the renegotiation to succeed.
 This is because the handshake for the renegotiation is done in-band, and the protocol does not know how to handle unexpected application data.
 This is probably not a problem in typical web-based OpenSSL applications, whose communication consists of half-duplex HTTP requests and responses.
-But in the Internet of Things (IoT) world of sensors and real-time data, this is not the case.
+But in the Internet of Things (IoT) domain of sensors and real-time data, this may not be the case.
+Furthermore, the handshake itself is implemented on the requestee side by state machines in OpenSSL which piggy-back the handshake protocol on application-driven I/O. So the requestee must drive those state machines on its side of the handshake by doing I/O, whether it has any data to send or receive or not.

 Using the Handshake unit test as an example, either the Server or the Client processes that implement the unit test can initiate a renegotiation; this is